MatsJ/favouritegames_site/README.md

-# favouritegames_site
+# Favourite games
-A website where my favourite games are listed.
+A website where my favourite games are listed and ranked.

+This is a project i'm working on during my free time.